 Int’l Gear Technologies (2014).
 A contractor is not precluded from recovery for a unilateral mistake of fact even if the contractor may have been negligent in preparing its bid proposal.

 In unilateral mistake of fact cases, reformation will not be granted for more than the amount the contracting officer would have accepted at the time the contract was awarded.
-In sealed bid contracting, the amount is limited to that of the next most favorable bid.
+In sealed bid contracts, the amount is limited to that of the next most favorable bid.

 If you think you may have either a mutual mistake of fact or unilateral mistake of fact claim against the federal government, please call a government contracts lawyer for a Free Initial Consultation at 1-866-601-5518.